hervenivon/hagedash/README.md

 You must have `npm` installed to develop and build the `hagedash` dashboard.

+You can also install the [Redux DevTools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en).
+This will help you understand which are the dispatched action and interactions with the store in addition with the ability to replay events.

 ### Starting the dashboard for development purpose

 The `hagedash` dashboard is a react application located in the `client` folder of this repository.